 - Shower, but avoid using cologne, perfume, scented lotion, or essential oils.
 These fragrances can block certain laser wavelengths.
 Body wash, deodorant, and unscented lotions are fine. - Wear comfortable layers.
 The laser room is climate-controlled for precise laser function and is managed by its own HVAC system to maintain temperature and humidity in the range of 68° and 40% +/- year-round.
 Fun fact about Brinton Vision: the reason we employ this sophisticated equipment is because our state-of-the-art laser room is, as of this writing, the only surgery suite in Missouri and Illinois that can perform all laser and lens-based refractive (vision correcting) surgeries.
-The closest surgeon with this level of modern LASIK/refractive surgery technology is located 247 miles away. - It is important to eat a regular meal and take your regular medications prior to arriving at our office, even if your surgery is very early. - Bring this completed but otherwise unmarked booklet and your eye medications with you.

-If you arrive without your medicated drops or this completed booklet, we will be happy to schedule you for a new procedure time on another day when you can have your medications in hand.
+The closest surgeon with this level of modern LASIK/refractive surgery technology is located 247 miles away. - It's important to eat a regular meal and take your usual medications prior to arriving at our office, even if your arrival time is early or you don't normally eat breakfast. - Bring your signed booklet and eyedrops with you.
+If you arrive without either of these, we will be happy to schedule you for a new procedure time on another day when you can have these in hand.

-Patients Initials
+Patient Initials

-SURGERY DAY - AT BRINTON VISION
+TREATMENT DAY - AT BRINTON VISION

 - Use the restroom before surgery. - If you want additional privacy we can lower a shade over the laser room glass. - For your comfort, you may choose from a light blanket, heavy blanket, or weighted blanket. - Share your favorite artist or genre with us to play on our speaker in the laser room. - Surgery takes around 15 minutes, though you'll be in the room for longer. - We numb your eye with drops and place a blink protector so you don't have to worry about keeping your eye open.
-While you will feel like you are blinking, you aren't. - Dr. Brinton will talk you through the procedure and remind you to look at a white or green light.
-If you look away, that's okay; you will hear Dr. Brinton remind you to look back at the light. - If Dr. Brinton asks you a question during surgery, answer by talking rather than nodding or shaking your head. - Dr. Brinton takes a picture with each patient in the laser room after surgery.
+While you will feel like you are blinking, you aren't. - Dr. Brinton will talk you through the procedure and ask you to look at a white or green light.
+Just gaze through the light far away into the distance.
+If you look away, that's okay; you will hear Dr. Brinton remind you to look back at the light. - If Dr. Brinton asks you something, answer vocally rather than by shaking your head.
+He looks through a microscope to perform his treatments, so he won't see your head movements. - Dr. Brinton takes a picture with each patient in the laser room after surgery.
 He will text the photo to you and your driver from his personal cell phone before you leave our office.

-AFTER SURGERY
+AFTER TREATMENT